 How long you roast the beans can vastly change what the coffee ends up tasting like – which is why you often see phrases like ‘dark roast’ or ‘light roast’ written on cold brew packets and information.

 Learning what kind of flavor you like and what to avoid is important when looking for the right flavors of coffee.
-A dark roast tends to be for much richer flavors, and lighter roasts tend to be milder and smoother.
+A dark roast tends to be for much richer flavors, and lighter roasts, like white coffee, tend to be milder and smoother.
 Make sure you know which you like before you commit to buying a large amount of cold brew!

 An iced cold brew coffee beverage is a delicious way to get caffeinated and enjoy your summer mornings.
 These 5 cold brew coffee blends all have something to offer to help you optimize your cold brew.
 And while it may take time to brew, the smooth rich cool crisp flavor will make it all worth it.

 These aren’t the only coffee brands you can try either.
 Get experimenting to find which gives you the right flavor balance you prefer the most.
 Try out different recipes and create your favorite cold coffee drink!

 Cold brew coffee is coffee that has been made specifically to brew in cold water over a long period of time.
 Cold brew coffee is never mixed with boiling or hot water and relies on time to brew, rather than heat.

 Is Cold Brew Coffee Stronger Than Regular Coffee?

 Cold-brew can vary in caffeine content, and each brew is different.
 Some companies will write their caffeine content per milligram in the informational sections of their website/product.

 Coffee grounds are dregs that remain after brewing coffee.
 They are usually thrown away or used as compost.